-In the previous RfD assessment for HCE, completed in 1987, the Gorzinski et al. (1985) study was employed in deriving the RfD using the NOAEL/LOAEL approach.
+In the previous RfD assessment for HCE, completed in 1987, the Gorzinski et al. (1985) study was employed in deriving the RfD using a NOAEL/LOAEL approach.
 In this study, the identified LOAEL for atrophy and degeneration of renal tubules was 15 mg/kg-day, with a corresponding NOAEL of 1 mg/kg-day.
-A composite UF of 1,000 was employed to account for the following three limitations or uncertainties: (1) interspecies extrapolation (UFA = 10), (2) intraspecies variation (UFH = 10), and (3) subchronic-to-chronic extrapolation (UFS = 10).
+A composite UF of 1,000 was employed to account for the following three limitations or uncertainties: (1) interspecies extrapolation (UFA = 10); (2) intraspecies variation (UFH = 10); and (3) subchronic-to-chronic extrapolation (UFS = 10).
 An RfD of $1 \times 10^{-3}$ mg/kg-day was derived.
+For the current assessment, the atrophy and degeneration of renal tubules in rats reported by Gorzinski et al. (1985) also served as the basis for the RfD; however, BMD modeling was used to derive a POD and, in accordance with current risk assessment practices, an additional UF of 3 for database deficiencies was applied.